hykw/vim-hykw-wp-mvc/README.md

 Since 1.1.0, when you call the function in the definition(function view() in view/help/sp/ranking.php), it grep the sources with the Ag command.

+Since 1.2.0, when you call the function at apply_filters()/add_filter(), it search the place where it's called/defined.

 The default command which does grep is defined like below: let g:hykw_wp_mvc#ag_command = "Ag "